-HACCC's Investment Policy was developed following guidelines set forth both by the State and the U.S. Department of Housing and Urban Development (HUD).
+HACCC's Investment Policy was developed following guidelines set forth both by the State and HUD.
 In general, the State's approach to investing public funds is outlined in CGC Section 53600.5, which reads as follows:

 When investing, reinvesting, purchasing, acquiring, exchanging, selling, or managing public funds, the primary objective of a trustee shall be to safeguard the principal of the funds under its control.
 The secondary objective shall be to meet the liquidity needs of the depositor.
 The third objective shall be to achieve a return on the funds under its